reactjs/react.dev/content/docs/codebase-overview.md

 }
 ```

-When possible, new code should use Flow annotations.
+When possible, a new code should use Flow annotations.
 You can run `yarn flow` locally to check your code with Flow.

 ### Multiple Packages {#multiple-packages}